pytest-dev/execnet/doc/basics.rst

 .. automethod:: Gateway.remote_exec(source)

-It is allowed to pass a module object as source code in which case it's source code will be obtained and get sent for remote execution.  ``remote_exec`` returns a channel object whose symmetric counterpart channel is available to the remotely executing source.
+It is allowed to pass a module object as source code in which case its source code will be obtained and get sent for remote execution.  ``remote_exec`` returns a channel object whose symmetric counterpart channel is available to the remotely executing source.